Buffalo Wild Wings Smashed Burgers

-It’s been a long time since I stepped foot inside of a Buffalo Wild Wings.
-I’m talking more than ten years long.
+It’s been more than ten years since I stepped foot inside of a Buffalo Wild Wings restaurant.
 The last experience left such a bad taste in my mouth that I had written them off.

-It piqued my interest when I received an *email to try their smashed burgers.
+It piqued my interest when I received an *email inviting me to try their smashed burgers.
 I researched and found out that they switched to fresh beef burgers a few years back.
-Now I was excited.
+Now, I was excited.

 The Buffalo Wild Wings website revealed a line of burgers featuring several Regional Burger Styles.
-Their newest creation, a Bacon Hatch Chile Burger, looked promising.
-So I agreed to come in to try the All-American, Avocado Bacon Burger and, of course, the Bacon Hatch Chile Burger.
+Their newest creation, a Bacon Smashed Hatch Chile Burger, looked promising.
+So, I agreed to come in to try the All-American, Avocado Bacon Burger and, of course, the Bacon Smashed Hatch Chile Burger.

-I called on Ed, one of my ride or dies, when Marcela could not accompany me.
-He and I have not sat in a restaurant together for years.
-So, in short, I was in great company for this tasting.
+When Marcela could not accompany me, I called on Ed, my brother from another mother.
+He and I had not gone on a burger chain restaurant adventure in years, so, in short, I was in great company for this tasting.

 While Ed and I agree on many things, there are times when our opinions are on opposite sides of the food spectrum.